cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 *www/index.php* works as the router of mdcms, which matches between URLs and the corresponding post files on your web server.
 Modifying it improperly may cause a defunct mdcms site.

+*src* places the core library of mdcms.
+Unless you want to contribute to mdcms itself, you don't need to change anything here.

+Files in the root of mdcms are configurations and documentation.
+You don't need to alter anything here except *setting.php* for a usable mdcms site.

 ## Things You should Do before Update

 * Create a directory for your posts other than *content*